Applications are now closed for JASP+ 2022. Stay tuned for next year's programming!

 we look forward to working with you.

-JASP+ is the Jane Austen Summer Program's digital humanities outreach program for North Carolina teachers.
-We offer an immersive, collaborative, and project-based learning experience for PreK-12 educators who want to learn more about incorporating digital humanities projects into the classroom.
-JASP+ teacher fellows will attend JASP 2022 with some teacher-centered bonuses!
+JASP+ is the Jane Austen Summer Program's digital humanities outreach program for PreK-12 teachers.
+We offer an immersive, collaborative, and project-based learning experience for educators who want to learn more about incorporating digital humanities projects into the classroom.
+JASP+ teacher fellows will attend JASP 2023 with some teacher-centered bonuses!
 Fellows will meet before and during JASP to engage in teacher-centered discussions inspired by the program.
 Afterwards, JASP+ fellows will collaborate with program directors and digital humanities experts to investigate practical digital teaching tools and begin to draft their own teaching resources, tailored to their own classroom needs.

 In partnership with UNC-Chapel Hill's Media & Design Center and the National Humanities Center, JASP+ provides a community-based support system for teachers who want to combine their passion for the humanities with practical professional development in digital tools.
 JASP+ teacher fellows will leave JASP+ with fluency in at least two new digital humanities tools, the opportunity to publish a collaborative digital project, and a draft lesson arc that incorporates digital tools into their classrooms.

-JASP+ participants will come together throughout JASP 2022, "Jane Austen and Shakespeare," to build a tight-knit, collaborative group of fellow teacher-learners.
+JASP+ participants will come together throughout JASP 2023, "Austen's Teenage Writings," to build a tight-knit, collaborative group of fellow teacher-learners.
 With the support of JASP+ program directors, fellows will experiment with digital tools to create a lesson arc that reflects both the joy of working in the humanities and the power of digital pedagogies.

 Before JASP